 10. Ski Pants

 Most resort-bound skiers wear insulated ski pants to keep them warm while sitting on the chairlift, but in the backcountry, this can lead to overheating on the skin track.
 Instead, our favorite pants for touring are of the waterproof hardshell variety with side zips that allow you to dump excess heat on the go.
 For warmer days or for folks who tend to heat up quickly, softshell pants can be a great option.
-For 2018-2019, our top backcountry pick is the Patagonia Descencionist for its high-end performance and quality construction.
+For 2019-2020, one of our top backcountry picks is the Patagonia SnowDrifter Bib Pant for its high-end performance, full coverage, and quality construction.